bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "... with extra powder in it, very short fuse, and no instructions."

-Adrex couldn't hide his silent laughter that caused his chest to spasm.
+Adrex couldn't hide the snickering in his throat that caused his chest to spasm.
 Victoria's fury had left, and was replaced with a smirk, as she turned her head towards the backroom Smearchuckle usually would be in.

 "I better go see she won't be blowing up this place" Victoria said, as she stood up.